 If your home doesn’t need much work – or you don’t have the finances for a big restoration project – you might want to have a go at upcycling.

-Upcycling is the act of repurposing old furniture and possessions and giving them a new lease on life.
+Upcycling is the act of repurposing old furniture and possessions and giving them a second life.
 Not only is it a great way to save money while giving your home a new look, but it can also help you to live more sustainably.

 There are many ways you can use upcycling to improve your home.
-You can reupholster sofas and chairs, turn cans and jars into pretty plant pots, paint tired wooden furniture bright colours…the options are endless.
+You can reupholster sofas and chairs, turn cans and jars into pretty plant pots and paint tired wooden furniture bright colours…the options are endless.

 For more inspiration, check out our article; 16 creative upcycling ideas.